 By Marianne Landzettel

-In his search for solutions he has partnered with the Rodale Institute.
-As the satellite location for the Rodale California Organic Centre since 2019, the McGrath Family Farm is pioneering new, sustainable ways of growing strawberries.
+In his search for more solutions, he has partnered with the Rodale Institute.
+As the satellite location for the Rodale California Organic Center since 2019, McGrath Family Farm is pioneering new, sustainable ways of growing strawberries.
 (The farm is working towards becoming Regenerative Organic Certified.)

-Last year McGrath tested cover crops on his strawberry beds.
-He flattened the mature plants with a roller-crimper, an efficient tool that gives cover crops a second life as a medium for cash crops.
-Instead of using plastic for weed suppression and moisture conservation, McGrath now plants his strawberries directly into the thick matt of cover crop residue.
+Last year McGrath tested planting cover crops on his strawberry beds.
+He flattened the cover crop with a roller-crimper, an efficient tool that gives his cover crops a second life as a medium for his strawberries.
+Instead of using plastic for weed suppression and moisture conservation, McGrath now plants his strawberries directly into the thick mat of cover crop residue.
 “And we work a lot more with composting,” he says.
 “Our results have been really good, and in my mind, this is the only way forward.”

 To McGrath, true sustainability in fruit and vegetable production includes ensuring the well-being of everyone working on a farm.
 The farm has been certified organic since 1995, in part because McGrath recognized the health risks that agrochemicals pose for farm workers.
-It took another 10 years until methyl bromide, a pesticide that was particularly popular among strawberry growers and is prohibited in organic production, was banned in California, the state that produces 90% of US strawberries.
+It took another 10 years until methyl bromide, a pesticide that was particularly popular among strawberry growers, was banned in California, the state that produces 90% of US strawberries.

 Each of those initiatives is guided by an eye on the future.
-McGrath comes from a family of ten and soon there will be a seventh generation entering farming.
-He plans to help them, along with future generations of McGraths, the best way he can — by looking after the soil.
+McGrath comes from a family of 10 and soon there will be a seventh generation entering farming.
+He plans on helping them, along with subsequent generations of McGraths, the best way he can: by looking after the soil and farming with nature.

 Give a Gift